Jacobs Answers The Big Questions

 With football season only weeks away now, a lot of Auburn people are again playing the “what if?” game.
 What if Auburn had agreed to play UCLA in the Georgia Dome to kickoff the 2010 college football season?
 The sense of urgency and excitement would certainly be ratcheted up a notch.
 Months after the invitation was declined, fans are still asking, why did Auburn pass on such a marquee matchup?

 Columbus (Ga.)
-Ledger-Enquirer writer Andy Bitter recently sat down with Auburn Athletic Director Jay Jacobs to get the answer to this question and many more in a wide ranging interview that was published yesterday.
-Bitter is hands down the best Auburn beat writer on the circuit.
+Ledger-Enquirer r Andy Bitter recently sat down with Auburn Athletic Director Jay Jacobs to get the answer to this question and many more in a wide ranging interview that was published yesterday.
+Bitter is hands down the best Auburn beat r on the circuit.
 Frankly, there’s no one close.
 In addition to writing for the Ledger-Enquirer, he maintains one of the best blogs in the business, War Eagle Extra.

 Rarely do you read an interview where all your questions are asked.
 This one is the exception.
 Here’s what Jacobs told Bitter about the UCLA game…

 Bitter: Last year, Auburn nearly agreed to play a season opener in Atlanta against UCLA.
 Is that still something you are pursuing?

 Jacobs: “We’re always looking at that.
 The No. 1 thing is when coach (Shug) Jordan said college football games were meant to be played on campus, we believe that.
 However, because of the establishment of that game, the finances are to the point where it’s a better deal than going on an away trip, going to play at somebody else’s place.